Welcome to The Room, where children and young people can get information about the Welsh Ambulance Service.

 How to use your ambulance service

-You should call 999 for an Ambulance when there is a medical emergency, when someone needs immediate care or is in a life threatening situation.
+You should call 999 for an Ambulance when there is a medical emergency, such as when someone is very sick or is seriously injured and needs help straight away.

 Here are some examples of a medical emergency;

 • suspected heart attack or stroke